National Recording Registry: Statistics

-As of 2025, the oldest recording on the list is Edouard-Leon Scott de Martinville's Phonautograms which date back to the 1850s.
-The most recent is the Robin Williams episode of WTF with Marc Maron from 2010.
+As of 2025, the oldest recording on the list is Edouard-Leon Scott de Martinville's Phonautograms, which date back to the 1850s.
+The most recent is the original Broadway cast recording of Hamilton from 2015.

 Selections vary widely in duration.
-The early Edison recordings and the instrumental "Rumble" by Link Wray, as well as "Rock Around the Clock" by Bill Haley and His Comets clock in at under three minutes.
-The Edison "Talking Doll" cylinder is only 17 seconds long and some of Scott de Martinville's Phonautographs are just as brief.
+The early Edison recordings, the instrumental "Rumble" by Link Wray, "Rock Around the Clock" by Bill Haley and His Comets, and the Super Mario Bros. theme by Koji Kondo each clock in at under three minutes.
+The Edison "Talking Doll" cylinder is only 17 seconds long, "The Microsoft Sound" by Brian Eno lasts 6 seconds and some of Scott de Martinville's Phonautographs are just as brief.
 Meanwhile, Georg Solti's recording of Wagner's complete Ring Cycle is approximately 15 hours in duration, Alexander Scourby's recitation of the King James Bible is over 80 hours, and Lyndon B. Johnson's recordings are nearly 850 hours in length.